 “We think that the new species, Antipathozoanthus obscurus, has evolved away from needing to be on top of black corals to take advantage of the available space in coral reef cracks”, said lead researcher Hiroki Kise.
 “This is yet another example of how much diversity is right underneath our noses, but we still know nothing about it.”

-Coral reefs, which are widely threatened by rising temperatures from global warming, are generally believed to harbour very high numbers of species, including yet many undescribed or unknown species.
+Coral reefs, which are widely threatened by rising temperatures from global warming, are generally believed to harbor very high numbers of species, including yet many undescribed or unknown species.

 Amongst the other two new species is Antipathozoanthus remengesaui, named after the current president of Palau, Tommy Remengesau.